spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

         [Require] private HealthPickup.Requirable.Writer healthPickupWriter;
         [Require] private HealthComponent.Requirable.CommandRequestSender healthCommandRequestSender;

+        private Coroutine respawnCoroutine;

         private void OnEnable()
         {
+            // If the pickup is inactive on initial checkout - turn off collisions and start the respawning process. if (!healthPickupWriter.Data.IsActive)
+            {
+                respawnCoroutine = StartCoroutine(RespawnCubeRoutine());
             }
+        }

         private void OnDisable()
         {
+            if (respawnCoroutine != null)
+            {
+                StopCoroutine(respawnCoroutine);
             }
+        }

         private void OnTriggerEnter(Collider other)
         {
-            // OnTriggerEnter is fired regardless of whether the MonoBehaviour is enabled or disabled. if (healthPickupWriter == null)
+            // OnTriggerEnter is fired regardless of whether the MonoBehaviour is enabled/disabled. if (healthPickupWriter == null)
             {
                 return;